 (Environmental and Social Impact Assessment Study) – to be completed post-Award

 [N.B.
-For the sake of clarity, this Appendix is provided for information purpose and to allow Tenderers to anticipate implementation requirements post-award.
+For the sake of clarity, this Appendix is provided for information purpose and to allow Investors to anticipate implementation requirements post-award.
 This is to be completed after an Award Decision by the Tender Committee, and which is a condition precedent under the Project Agreements]

 A full ESIA compliant to Moldovan legislation and in accordance with Good Industry Practices, will be prepared after the Award Decision and will follow the same structure as the preliminary ESIA but will also include an assessment of residual impacts, a detailed Environmental and Social Management Plan (and its associated plans, such as Resettlement Action Plan).
 Further site surveys will be carried out if identified by the preliminary ESIA.
 The final ESIA, mitigation protocols and Environmental and Social Management Plan (ESMP) will be prepared following the completion of all additional studies.